HenrikBengtsson/matrixStats/revdep/problems.md

     The Date field is over a month old.

     This build time stamp is over a month old.
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is 1025.8Mb
+      sub-directories of 1Mb or more:
+        doc      1024.3Mb
+        example     1.0Mb
+    ```

 # pcaMethods